TJkrusinski/NodePDF/README.md

 // options is optional, sets the width and height for the viewport to render the pdf from. (see additional options) NodePDF.render('http://www.google.com', 'google.pdf', options, function(err, filePath){
-	// handle error and fielPath
+	// handle error and filepath
 });

 // use default options NodePDF.render('http://www.google.com', 'google.pdf', function(err, filePath){
-	// handle error and fielPath
+	// handle error and filepath
 });

 ````